 Self-awareness is the first step in helping your players.
 So before you think about the pillars of your program and what you value most from your players, ask yourself the tough questions:

 Do you bring high energy, focus and attention to detail the way you desire it from your players?

 What is your body language saying?

 Now answer this: do you really value practice?
-What I mean is, are you telling your players that what happens in practice matters, but come game time still just playing your “most talented” players?
 As a coach, you have to back up your words with actions.
 There’s no value in lip service.